kryptt/lslint-loader/README.md

 ##### `failOnError` (default: `false`)

-Loader will cause the module build to fail if there are any eslint errors.
+Loader will cause the module build to fail if there are any lslint errors.

 ```js
 module.exports = {